 Keto is a popular low-carbohydrate diet that has recently gained popularity.

 The diet is based on the principle that you don't need to eat many carbohydrates if your body burns fat for energy.

-In fact, on keto, most people only consume about 20 to 50 grams of net carbs per day.
-Everything from fruits and vegetables to whole grains and legumes is out of the question.
+In fact, on keto, most people only consume about 20 to 50 grams of net carbs daily.
+Everything, from fruits and vegetables to whole grains and legumes, is out of the question.

-The main benefit of following a keto diet is that it helps you lose weight fast.
+The main benefit of following a keto diet is that it helps you lose weight quickly.
 Because carbohydrates are eliminated from your diet, your body burns fat instead.

 The keto diet and sugar

 The keto diet is a high-fat, low-carb eating plan that can aid in weight loss.